 As you open any page, service, file, etc. from the Project view, new tabs open:

 The tabs with code (SCSS, TypeScript, Source code, etc.) typically have:

-- The cog icon – opens visual editor environment settings;
+- The cog icon – opens the visual editor environment settings;

 - The Auto format code button – use it to make your code more readable;